spiro-redhat/gitops/config/sealed-secrets/README.md

 rm secret.yaml
 ```

-Sometimes you need to decrypt the secret yourself on the CLI.
+Sometimes you need to decrypt the `Secret` yourself on the CLI.
 If this is the case, try this:

 ```bash
 oc get secret -n sealed-secrets -l sealedsecrets.bitnami.com/sealed-secrets-key -o yaml >/tmp/ss-cert